 If the AOSS is not functioning as designed or in accordance with the performance

-requirements of this chapter and, in the operator's professional judgment, cannot be reasonably expected to return to normal operation through routine operation and maintenance report immediately to the owner the remediation efforts necessary to return the AOSS to normal operation.
+requirements of this chapter, and, in the operator's professional judgment, cannot be reasonably expected to return to normal operation through routine operation and maintenance, the operator shall report immediately to the owner the remediation efforts necessary to return the AOSS to normal operation.
+The operator shall report to the department when the remediation efforts are complete and the system has returned to normal operation.

 12VAC5-613-190.
 Reports.

 When required to file a report, the operator shall complete the report in a form approved by the division.
 In accordance with § 32.1-164 H of the Code of Virginia, the operator shall file each report using a web-based system and pay the required fee.
 The operator may, solely at his own discretion, file reports in addition to those required by this chapter.
 Each report shall be filed by the 15th of the month following the month in which the visit occurred and shall include the following minimum elements:

-The name and license number of the operator;
+The name, e-mail address or phone number, and license number of the operator;

 The date and time of the report;